 National Sustainable Agriculture Coalition (NSAC) - NSAC is a coalition of grassroots farm, food, conservation, and rural organizations from across the US who advocate for federal farm policies that support the long-term economic, social, and environmental sustainability of agriculture.
-NSAC staff do not provide direct technical assistance on grant writing, but work on establishing and improving many of the programs highlighted in this guide.
-NSAC has also published a Grassroots Guide to the 2008 Farm Bill which highlights a number of programs that were added or amended in the 2008 Farm Bill.
-Staff in DC also maintain a quick-guide of Farm Bill Programs and Grants with updated links to Requests for Applications and due dates for grants.
+NSAC staff do not provide direct technical assistance on grant writing, but work on establishing and improving many of the programs highlighted in this guide, and also maintain a quick-guide of Farm Bill Programs and Grants with updated links to Requests for Applications and due dates for grants.